Moonlight-HQ/Moonlight-Framework/README.md

 For development, you can just copy the source code from the repo, and make push requests to add new functions.

 # Documentation
-I believe the documentation is very good, so please check the documentation</p> <a href="https://github.com/callmehSpear/Moonlight-Framework/wiki">here</a>.
+I believe the documentation is very good, so please check the documentation<a href="https://github.com/callmehSpear/Moonlight-Framework/wiki"> here</a>.